 The LAF workshop model is unique.
-Unlike other translation workshops where writers work in pairs with the assistance of interpreters, or where translations are produced collectively into one language, LAF workshops aim for cross-translation in different directions.
+Unlike other translation workshops where writers work in pairs often with the assistance of interpreters, or where translations are produced collectively into one target language, LAF workshops aim for cross-translation in different directions.
 We create an environment where participants are encouraged to translate work by everyone in the group and where they can learn about each other’s literary tradition and the contemporary context in which each of them writes.

 The week-long residential workshops consist of group sessions and sessions dedicated to individual work, and are very intensive.
 Daily discussions around the work in progress allow the group to explore the microcosm of each text, as well as the wider issues of translation practice.
 Since the start of the Covid-19 pandemic, we have been exploring online workshop formats.